 - Pop-up canopy – The sun in this part of South Dakota can get intense!
 You won’t find much shade at either campground, so we recommend bringing a portable shade structure to create your own!

 - Portable water container – Especially useful for Sage Creek, which does not have a water source, these portable water containers are a life saver.

 - Cooler – The hot summer temperatures make a good cooler essential.
 We can’t recommend Yeti enough!

-- Badlands National Park Map – An essential for any trip, a good map is a must.
+- Badlands National Park Map –

 - Badlands Guidebook – A good guidebook will provide insights and information to help you plan your perfect trip to Badlands.
 We like this guide to all 62 National Parks from Moon Guides.

 There are two options for those looking to car camp in Badlands National Park: the Cedar Pass Campground and the more basic sites at the Sage Creek Campground.

 Number of Sites: 96 campsites (four of which are group sites for up to 26 people)